 The Compliance and Enforcement Policy assists Council staff in prioritising its response to customer requests and in using its resources effectively and efficiently.

 RISK MANAGEMENT

-Risks regarding this report and the attached policy have been considered and assessed against Council's risk rating tool.
+The revised Policy has been considered and assessed against Council's Corporate Risk Score Matrix.
 Key risk areas that have been identified include reputational risk, legal risk, environmental risks and risks associated with our community and staff.